Wars of the Roses: Rebellion by Warwick and Readeption of Henry VI (1470–1471)

 The Readeption of Henry VI restored him as king, a throne which Warwick was now indisputably in effective control of.
 In November, Edward was attainted, and his brother Clarence was awarded the title of Duke of York.
 Burgundy was ruled by Charles the Bold, husband of Edward's sister Margaret.
 Charles rendered precious little assistance to his brother-in-law, something Edward would never forget.
-However, unfortunately for Warwick and Clarence, Henry's new regime was precariously unstable; Edmund Beaufort, 4th Duke of Somerset held Warwick responsible for his father's death in 1455, and the ensuing internal disputes eventually left Warwick and Clarence politically isolated.
+However, unfortunately for Warwick and Clarence, Henry's new regime was precariously unstable; Edmund Beaufort, 4th Duke of Somerset, held Warwick responsible for his father's death in 1455, and the ensuing internal disputes eventually left Warwick and Clarence politically isolated.
 With the backing of Flemish merchants, Edward landed at Ravenspurn in Yorkshire on 14 March 1471, supported by the Earl of Northumberland.
 Edward was joined by troops under Sir William Parr and Sir James Harrington, a move which convinced Clarence, who was politically disadvantaged by his agreement with the Lancastrians, to abandon Warwick and Henry and join his brother.
 Edward's army made rapidly for London, where they took the by now feeble king Henry prisoner and sent him to the Tower of London.

 Poor weather contained French troops under Margaret and Edward of Westminster on the continent, preventing Warwick from being reinforced.
 Despite this and Clarence's defection, Warwick marched in pursuit of Edward's growing army, and the two sides met in battle at Barnet on 14 April 1471.
 Poor visibility due to thick mist and the similarity of Edward's heraldic sun to the Earl of Oxford's star led to the Lancastrians attacking their own men, and, coupled with Edward's determined attack, Warwick's army was destroyed.
-During the rout, Warwick was unhorsed and killed, along with his brother the John Neville, 1st Marquess of Montagu, while Henry Holland, 3rd Duke of Exeter was apprehended and imprisoned in the Tower of London.
+During the rout, Warwick was unhorsed and killed, along with his brother John Neville, 1st Marquess of Montagu, while Henry Holland, 3rd Duke of Exeter, was apprehended and imprisoned in the Tower of London.
 In 1475, Exeter would be sent on a Yorkist expedition to France, where he was reputed to have fallen overboard while at sea, and drowned without any witnesses.
 Warwick's defeat and death was a catastrophic blow for the Lancastrian cause, and the Neville family's political influence was irrevocably broken.